AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/cue-lists/cue-list-playback.md

 -   You can change the time for the next cue by entering the time on the keypad then pressing \<Go\>.
-You can jump to another cue and set a different time by typing the cue number then press \<Connect\>, then type the time and press \<Go\>.
+You can jump to another cue and set a different time by typing the cue number then press \<Connect/Cue\>, then type the time and press \<Go\>.

 Killing a Cue List